babykick/Leetcode/README.md

 My approach to leetcode

-I wrote an useful script to scrap the problem from leecode site and also the init code.
+I wrote an useful script to scrap the problem from leecode site and also the initial code.

 ### Usage